DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 Whether to enable the selection of a random entry in the system or gamelist view via a button press, by default mapped to the click button of either thumbstick.
 The options are _Games only, Games and systems_ or _Disabled_.
 The help system will also visually indicate the status of this setting.

+**System status settings** _(Not available on FreeBSD and Haiku)_

+Submenu containing all the settings for the system status indicators.
+These are described in detail below.

 **Media viewer settings**

 Submenu containing all the settings for the media viewer.
 These are described in detail below.